“Such was life in the Golden Gate: Gold dusted all we drank and ate…” — Robert Frost

 SPECIAL BECAUSE . . . the atmosphere feels cozy, unpretentious, and . . . relaxed.
 Thai Smile’s location is further north from San Francisco than say, Sausalito, so you’ll be dining in the company of locals rather than tourists.
 Good food, no crowds.

 TO DO: Visit the Marin County Civic Center designed by Frank Lloyd Wright.
-Controversial for its blue roof and pink stucco walls, the Civic Center has been a National Historic Landmark since 1991 and may soon be designated as a UNESCO World Heritage Site.
+Controversial for its blue roof and pink stucco walls, the Civic Center is a National Historic Landmark.

 - BARREL HOUSE, Sausalito ~ Cool, contemporary yet cozy is the vibe at this waterfront eatery serving American food with a touch of French to make things interesting.
 I chose roast chicken atop mashed potatoes seasoned with bacon and dijon mustard.
 Oh yeah.
 The chicken, with the tasty appetizers that came before, would have been enough.
 But then the people in charge did something that put Barrel House on my list of “absolute fave restaurants” when they offered us complimentary desserts because they had been late with one dish, so not all of us received our plates at the exact same time.
 What, among other goodies, did we choose?
 Why, strawberry cheesecake, of course!